jjshanks/awesome-go/README.md

 - [hashsplit](http://github.com/bobg/hashsplit) - Split byte streams into chunks, and arrange chunks into trees, with boundaries determined by content, not position.
 - [merkle](https://github.com/bobg/merkle) - Space-efficient computation of Merkle root hashes and inclusion proofs.
 - [skiplist](https://github.com/MauriceGit/skiplist) - Very fast Go Skiplist implementation.
-- [skiplist](https://github.com/gansidui/skiplist) - Skiplist implementation in Go.
 - [treemap](https://github.com/igrmk/treemap) - Generic key-sorted map using a red-black tree under the hood.

 ### Pipes

 - [ordered-concurrently](https://github.com/tejzpr/ordered-concurrently) - Go module that processes work concurrently and returns output in a channel in the order of input.
 - [parapipe](https://github.com/nazar256/parapipe) - FIFO Pipeline which parallels execution on each stage while maintaining the order of messages and results.
-- [pipeline](https://github.com/hyfather/pipeline) - An implementation of pipelines with fan-in and fan-out.
 - [pipelines](https://github.com/nxdir-s/pipelines) - Generic pipeline functions for concurrent processing.

 **[⬆ back to top](#contents)**